wilsjame/how-to-nasa/index.md

 | hd | bool | False | Retrieve the URL for the high resolution image |
 | api_key | string | DEMO_KEY | api.nasa.gov key for expanded usage |

 Here is an example query.
-It begins with the GET request url from above followed a ``` ? ``` signifying the beginning of the query string.
+It begins with the GET request url from above followed a  `?` signifying the beginning of the query string.
 Follow the link to make the request!

 ```markdown
 https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY
 ```

 In your own application, use your personal API key instead of the DEMO_KEY.
-Append additional parameters to the querystring with with --- and use the --- symbol to create name/value pairs like before.
+Append additional parameters to the querystring with with `&` and use `=` to create name/value pairs like before.

-Here is an example requesting a the first APOD image:
+Here is an example requesting the first APOD image:

 ```markdown
 https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY&date=1995-06-16